What Is a Prospective Tenant?

 The first step to become an actual tenant is to express interest about a rental vacancy.
-The potential tenant will contact the landlord about the vacancy at the property.
+The potential tenant will contact the landlord to determine the process for viewing the rental.
 The landlord may pre-screen the tenant over the phone to determine if the individual will continue to the next step of the process.
 Here are 10 Questions to Ask Prospective Tenants.

 2. View the Property

 The next step is for the prospective tenant to schedule an appointment and actually view the property.
-This can be done in coordination with a real estate agent or property manager.
+This can be done by coordinating a time with a real estate agent or property manager.